The Best Guitar Patch Cables

 EBS PG-10 Premium Gold Flat Patch Cable

-The PG-10 Premium Gold is another highly rated patch cable from EBS Sweden.
-The name itself is an easy giveaway of its main feature, which is the use of premium 24-karat gold plating on the contact housing and 1/4" plugs, both of which add to its overall look and performance.
-The EBS PG-10 also comes with a flat profile cable and flat right angle plugs, which makes this patch cable easier to position, and if implemented properly, can save you some precious pedalboard space.
+The PG-10 Premium Gold is a highly rated patch cable from EBS Sweden.
+The name itself is an easy giveaway of its main feature, which is the use of premium 24-karat gold plating on the contact housing and 1/4" plugs, both of which add to its overall look and performance (the gold helps prevent corrosion - it does not improve your signal).

 - Plug: Flat Right Angle 24-Karat Gold Plated Plugs

 - Conductor: 20 x 0.12 mm copper conductor